ezoerner/c-star-path-j/README.md

 thrift
 ------
-Implementations of StructuredDataAccessSupport for column and super column family access, using the Hector client library (and therefore Thrift) for transport and low level operations.
+Implementations of `StructuredDataAccessSupport` for column and super column family access, using the [Hector client](https://github.com/hector-client/hector) library (and therefore Thrift) for transport and low level operations.

 core
 ----

-Shared code used by both thrift and cql modules for implementation.
+Shared code used by both thrift and cql modules.